remix-run/react-router/packages/react-router/docs/api/Redirect.md

 ## to: object

-A location to redirect to.
+A location to redirect to. `pathname` can be any valid URL path that [`path-to-regexp`](https://www.npmjs.com/package/path-to-regexp) understands.

 ```js
 <Redirect to={{